 I’ve had some interesting conversations with merchants and other developers lately about the issue of trust when it comes to Magento extensions.
 The right extension can be a real time and budget saver.
-But the wrong extension (whether due to poor quality code, dodgy support or just a bad fit for your needs) can cause headaches, re-work and if you’re unlucky - site-wide issues that you need to invest serious time in getting it right.
+But the wrong extension (whether due to poor quality code, support or just a bad fit for your needs) can cause headaches, re-work - and if you’re really unlucky - site-wide issues that you need to invest serious time in getting it right.

 It can be hard finding balanced and legitimate information about Magento extensions from people who have actually used an extension themselves.
 I was chatting to a customer about this issue this week, and he said this:

 “The biggest problem I have found with Magento 2 is finding good reviews of themes and extensions.
 Everything that comes up in Google is posted by the developers or just useless list..
 10 bests.”

 “There needs to be something where someone like me can read about other's experiences or real comparisons without the answers being padded with sales pitches.
 It is really a jungle out there for anyone starting a Magento site for a small business.”

 Even as a seasoned developer, it's not always easy to find extensions I’m confident I can trust.
 The Fooman store is powered by Magento so I’m an extension consumer, too.

 And I'll be honest and say that sometimes I really struggle when it comes to marketing Fooman extensions.
 I want to get the word out about the features we've worked hard to develop and the great experiences people have using our products.
 But I'm not going to create junk 'top 10' lists or have affiliates post spammy comments over the internet just to make a quick buck - because as a customer I hate this (and if you think Magento's bad, you should see Wordpress).
 Our marketing might not be as ubiquitous and dare I say even as effective as other extension companies who promote themselves more aggressively.
 But I'm okay with that - we (and many others) are here to play the long game.